Prince Henry's High School: History

-The school is over 600 years old and was originally established as a school for the poor that was attached to Evesham's Benedictine Abbey.
-The original school was located by the side of what is now the road from Merstow Green to the High Street in Evesham.
+The school is over 600 years old and was originally established as a school for the poor that was attached to Evesham Abbey.
+The original school was by the side of what is now the road from Merstow Green to the High Street in Evesham.
 The present site of the school was established in the late 19th century and is about one kilometre approximately north-north-east of the original site.
-The school is named after Prince Henry, the elder brother of King Charles I: Prince Henry died at the age of 18 years and predeceased his father King James I, thus never becoming king.
+The school is named after Henry Frederick Stuart, the elder brother of Charles I of England: Prince Henry died at the age of 18 years and predeceased his father King James I, thus never becoming king.

-Dr Lewis Bayley had previously taught at and secured an endowment for the school from the town of Evesham through a new town charter, which identifies the school as a "Free Grammar School of Prince Henry in Evesham".
 As Prince Henry's Grammar School, the school had around 500 boys and girls.
-In the 1960s as a Grammar School before the establishment of the Middle Schools in the area, entry was directly from Primary School usually at age 11 yet sometimes, for a few pupils, at age 10, pupils being from Primary Schools both in Evesham itself, and also surrounding villages up to around ten miles away, and the nearby town of Pershore.
+In 1906 it merged with Deacle School, a charity school established with money left by John Deacle in 1709; this school was built in Port Street in 1729.

 In 1973 it was renamed Prince Henry's High School, a comprehensive school.
-In 1993 it became a grant-maintained school then in 1999 it became a foundation school.
+In 1993 it became a grant-maintained school, then in 1999 it became a foundation school.
 It is now a secondary school with the specialist designation of Language College.
 In 2010, plans were announced to change the school into an academy in a move to improve funding, and provide more opportunities for the pupils in the school.

-The crest of the school includes a modern continuing use of the coat of arms of Evesham Abbey.
-Evesham Abbey was dissolved in the sixteenth century.